HyosungTools/splogparser/README.md

 #### CommandLine Options

-First, you always need to specify the target (e.g. zip) file.
+First, you always need to specify the target, which can be a folder or a file with .zip extension.
+The wildcard filename patterns are listed in the *Parse Types* table.
+If the target folder contains many matching files, the scan can take a very long time.

 This command runs without errors:

 ```text
 splogparser -f 20221116175903.zip
 ```

-But this will *do nothing* because you havent said what you want it to do.
+But this will *do nothing* because you haven't said what you want it to do.
 You need to add (one or more) *Parse Types* and (one or more) *Views* to generate.
 For example, to get a complete parse of the SP logs you can type:

 ```text
 splogparser -s * -f 20221116175903.zip